midnightntwrk/midnight-architecture/proposals/0009-forks.md

 ## Current state

 Many data structures are already versioned with `MAJOR.MINOR` numbers and serialization verifies version compatibility following semantic versioning guidelines.

+By default, Substrate proposes to use a Block datatype, which uses enveloping, so header needs to be kept backwards compatible, but the contents of body can change more dynamically.

 Also - Node implementation has a well-defined entrypoints for interaction with ledger for transaction validation and execution.